tuongphantrue/reddit-top-post-emailer/README.md

 # Reddit Top Posts of the Day -> Email (runs on GitHub Actions, no local computer needed)

-This repo emails you the top posts from your chosen subreddits every day, automatically, using GitHub's free scheduled-workflow runners.
+This repo emails you the top posts across all of Reddit (r/all) on a schedule, automatically, using GitHub's free scheduled-workflow runners.
 Nothing needs to run on your own machine.
+You can blacklist subreddits you don't want included.

 ## One-time setup (~5 minutes)